stefanspringer1/SwiftXML/README.md

 (The production again defaults to `XDefaultProduction`.)

-But do not use `serialized` to print a tree or document, but use `echo` instead, because using `echo` is much more efficient in this case.
+But do not use `serialized` to print a tree or document, use `echo` instead, because using `echo` is much more efficient in this case.

 ## Writing XML